oforiwaasam/oforiwaasam/README.md

 - 👩🏾‍💻 I'll be starting the recruiting process very soon and I'm mostly interested in internship opportunities that prioritize **experiential learning**.
   - Update: Recruiting during the semester is stressful!
 I'll come back to continue with these fun projects very soon...
   - Update: I got SWE offers from Bank of America and Amazon.
 I'll be interning with Amazon this summer!
-Super stoked for this
+Super stoked for this🤩

 - 📫 How to reach me: **lilyoforiwaas@gmail.com** or **los2119@columbia.edu**